exu/go-workshops/README.md

-There is no README.md for ([code for: Fullstack Wiki](https://github.com/exu/go-workshops/tree/master/560-fullstack-wiki)) use %!s(MISSING) link to follow code examples
+There is no README.md for Fullstack Wiki use ([code for: Fullstack Wiki](https://github.com/exu/go-workshops/tree/master/560-fullstack-wiki)) link to follow code examples